-7. Update to LAVTA's Human Resource Policies
+C. Update to LAVTA's Human Resource Policies

-Recommendation: Staff requests that the Finance and Administration Committee forward Resolution 16-2024 and the updated Human Resources Policy to the Board of Directors for approval.
+Recommendation: The Finance and Administration Committee recommends that the Board of Directors approve Resolution 16-2024 and the updated Human Resources Policy.

-8. LAVTA Annual Salary Band Review
+D. LAVTA Annual Salary Band Review

-Recommendation: Staff requests that the Finance and Administration Committee recommend that the Board of Directors approve the Resolution 15-2024 adjusting the salary bands for LAVTA positions.
+Recommendation: The Finance and Administration Committee recommends that the Board of Directors approve Resolution 15-2024 adjusting the salary bands for LAVTA positions.

-9. Adoption of Updated Conflict of Interest Code
+E. Adoption of Updated Conflict of Interest Code

-Recommendation: Staff requests that the Finance and Administration Committee recommend that the Board of Directors approve Resolution 17-2024 and the Conflict of Interest Code, including revised Appendix of Designated Officials and Employees.
+Recommendation: The Finance and Administration Committee recommends that the Board of Directors approve Resolution 17-2024 and the Conflict of Interest Code, including revised Appendix of Designated Officials and Employees.

-10. Resolution Authorizing Investment of Livermore Amador Valley Transit Authority (LAVTA) Monies in the State of California Local Agency Investment Fund (LAIF
+F. Resolution Authorizing Investment of Livermore Amador Valley Transit Authority (LAVTA) Monies in the State of California Local Agency Investment Fund (LAIF)

-Recommendation: Staff requests that the Finance and Administration Committee recommend that the Board of Directors adopt Resolution 18-2024 reauthorizing investment of LAVTA monies in LAIF.
+Recommendation: The Finance and Administration Committee recommends that the Board of Directors adopt Resolution 18-2024 reauthorizing investment of LAVTA monies in LAIF.